ericmoritz/blog/content/wsdemo-results-v2.md

 that is sent to it.
-The benchmark process created a connection as fast as the server would allow and each client connection would send a 33 byte WebSocket message every second (33 bytes is how large a binary encoded ref() value is in Erlang)  Connection initiation, Websocket Handshakes, Message send, Message receive and any error was recorded in a leveldb event log on the client with a timestamp.
+The benchmark process created a connection as fast as the server would allow and each client connection would send a 33 byte WebSocket message every second (33 bytes is how large a binary encoded ref() value is).
+Connection initiation, WebSocket Handshakes, Message send, Message receive and any error was recorded in a leveldb event log on the client with a timestamp.